TobiasPSP/doneland_sources/Tools/Devices/Electronic Load/DL24 Atorch/README.md

 ## Remote Control
 The device can be remotely controlled via *Bluetooth* and *USB*.

 For *Android smartphones*, there is a *free app* that can be used to connect to the *bluetooth connector*.
-There is no *app* for *iOS*.
+There is no *app* for *iOS*. ou can use *bluetooth* with free [custom apps](https://github.com/syssi/esphome-atorch-dl24) though.

 A *Micro USB* port on the right side lets you connect the device to a *computer*.
 The device can then be read and controlled via a *USB cable* (included).
-Either use the *PC software* supplied by the vendor, or use free tools that reverse-engineered the protocol.
+Either use the *PC software* supplied by the vendor, or use [free tools](https://github.com/dimas/DL24-python) that [reverse-engineered](https://auto-scripting.com/2020/05/03/atorch-dl24-hack-1/) the protocol.

 <img src="images/tool_load_dc24_usb_t.png" width="80%" height="80%" />